Farheen and Her Family's 7-Day Kashmir Trip with Thrillophilia

 Sonmarg Was the Snow Day Everyone Wanted

 Day two was a full-day excursion out to Sonmarg, with the Thajiwas Glacier as the centrepiece.
-The drive from Srinagar takes about three hours each way and climbs steadily through the Sindh Valley until the snow line takes over completely.
-The glacier itself is reached by pony, and the cab parking is set up so that nobody in the family has to do more walking than they want to.
-For travellers, that detail matters more than the brochure suggests.
+The drive from Srinagar was about three hours each way and climbed steadily through the Sindh Valley until the snow line took over completely.
+While the glacier itself is reached by pony, the cab parking was set up in advance by the team so that nobody in the family had to do more walking than they wanted to do.
+For Farveen and her family, these kinds of considerations mattered more than the personalised itinerary, although that was also quiet high on her satisfactory list for the trip.

 Gulmarg Brought the Postcard Version of Kashmir